 Learn About COVID-19 and How it Will Affect Your Salon or Shop

 COVID-19 will continue to be part of our daily lives for the next few months (at a minimum).
 We all need to prepare for the changes it will necessitate.
 We are professionals.
-We can do this.
+And we can do this.

 - How will I open?
 Will I only allow one client in the salon or barbershop at a time?

 - How will I greet clients without a handshake.?